2022–23 Paris Saint-Germain FC season

-The 2022–23 season is the 53rd season in the existence of Paris Saint-Germain F.C. and the club's 49th consecutive season in the top flight of French football.
-In addition to the domestic league, they participated in this season's editions of the Coupe de France and the UEFA Champions League, having secured an eleventh Trophée des Champions at the start of the season.
+The 2022–23 season was the 53rd season in the existence of Paris Saint-Germain F.C. and the club's 49th consecutive season in the top flight of French football.
+In addition to the domestic league, they participated in the season's editions of the Coupe de France and the UEFA Champions League, and secured an eleventh Trophée des Champions at the start of the season.

+This was the first season since 2014–15 without Angel Di Maria, who departed to Juventus and without Alphonse Areola since 2009–10, who departed to West Ham United.